fmtr/amniotic/readme.md

 # Amniotic

-A multi-output, multi-channel ambient sound mixer for Home Assistant.
+A multi-output, multi-theme ambient sound mixer for Home Assistant.

 Amniotic lets you create on-the-fly custom ambient audio mixes - e.g. mixing Waterfall sounds with Birdsong from one set of speakers, while playing Fireplace sounds from a second set of speakers in a different room, and so on.